Notice of Pre-AIA or AIA Status

 based on the information satisfying the specified condition, generate calibrated line information using an expected curvature change rate; (Col 24 lines 8-57, Col 25 lines 15-53, when there are not enough lane markers within the captured images to provide an adequate look-ahead horizon, the last n points of the longest lane marker are used to compute a radius of curvature, which is then used to predict the lane markers up to a look-ahead horizon by propagating the curvature and tangent of curvature, while accounting for outliers and providing appropriate smoothing.
 This generates a calibrated lane line using an expected curvature and rate of change of curvature.) and

 an expected curvature at a target point on the road, (Col 24 lines 8-57, Col 25 lines 15-53, when there are not enough lane markers within the captured images to provide an adequate look-ahead horizon, the last n points of the longest lane marker are used to compute a radius of curvature, which is then used to predict the lane markers up to a look-ahead horizon by propagating the curvature and tangent of curvature, while accounting for outliers and providing appropriate smoothing.
-This generates a calibrated lane line using an expected curvature and rate of change of curvature, which occurs over the n-second look-ahead requirement of the vehicle, which includes at least an expected curvature and rate of change of curvature at start and end points of the predictions, as well as every intermediate point.) and
+This generates a calibrated lane line, including expected curvature change rate, using an expected curvature and rate of change of curvature, which occurs over the n-second look-ahead requirement of the vehicle, which includes at least an expected curvature and rate of change of curvature at start and end points of the predictions, as well as every intermediate point.) and

 Sengupta does not teach: